UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 Article 4 Exclusions — Do Not Assume

-Article 4 of MD No. 243 of 2025 lists specific exclusions from the e-invoicing requirement.
-These are targeted and limited — the default position for any UAE business is that e-invoicing applies.
-Do not assume you are excluded without formally reviewing Article 4 against your specific circumstances.
-Contact Fastlane for an Article 4 assessment.
+Article 4 of MD No. 243 of 2025 lists specific exclusions.
+The default position for any UAE business is that e-invoicing applies.
+Do not assume you are excluded without formally reviewing Article 4.
+Ask Fastlane for an Article 4 assessment →

 Why Smaller Businesses Should Act Now — Not in 2027

 The mandate date for SMEs is July 2027 — but large buyers will enforce e-invoicing before that.
-If your invoice doesn't conform to PINT-AE format, a large UAE buyer's system will reject it automatically.
+If your invoice doesn't conform to PINT-AE format, their system will reject it automatically.
 Your payment gets delayed.
 Your cash flow suffers.
-The deadline isn't the only trigger.

-Here is the practical reality: Phase 1 businesses (AED 50M+ revenue) will be live on e-invoicing from 1 January 2027.
-From that date, their ERP systems will expect to receive invoices via the Peppol ASP network in PINT-AE format.
-If you supply a Phase 1 business and send them a PDF, their system may reject it, queue it for manual processing, or delay payment until a compliant invoice is received.
+Phase 1 businesses (AED 50M+ revenue) will be live on e-invoicing from 1 January 2027.
+From that date, their systems will expect to receive invoices in PINT-AE format via the Peppol network.
+If you supply a Phase 1 business and send them a PDF, their system may reject it or delay payment until a compliant invoice is received.

 Our Approach — No ERP Replacement